kshulgina/codetta/README.md

 The analysis consists of two main steps:

-1. Aligning the input nucleotide sequence to the entire Pfam database, generating an alignment summary file.
+1. Aligning the input nucleotide sequence a database of profile Hidden Markov models (HMMs) of proteins (such as the Pfam database), generating an alignment summary file.
 2. Inferring the genetic code from the alignment summary file.

-Step 1 (Pfam alignment) is by far the more computationally intensive step of the analysis.
-We can provide the alignment summary files for any subset of the bacterial and archaeal genomes analyzed in Shulgina & Eddy (2021) upon request.
+Step 1 (profile HMM alignment) is by far the more computationally intensive step of the analysis.
+We can provide the alignment summary files for any subset of the bacterial and archaeal genomes analyzed in [Shulgina & Eddy (2021)](https://www.biorxiv.org/content/10.1101/2021.06.18.448887v1) upon request.
 Alternatively, this process can be parallelized across many machines on a computing cluster.

 ## Download and setup